erimcg/Using-D3js/02_01_binding_data.md

 In the example above, the number of elements in the data array was equal to the number of `rect` elements in the `svg`.
 It is often the case that the number of elements in the data array is different than the number of visual elements in the selection.
 There are 3 different scenarios:

-+ There are no visual element in the selection.
++ There are no visual elements in the selection.
 + There are not enough visual elements in the selection.
 + There are too many visual elements in the selection.